Châteauvallon: Tragic fate

-More than the story, it is the credits of the soap opera and the tragic fate of Chantal Nobel that viewers have kept in their memory.
-The song Puissance et gloire (Power and glory), performed by Herbert Léonard is today one of the cult TV theme tunes.
+More than the story, the credits of the soap opera and the tragic fate of Chantal Nobel are what viewers have kept in their memory.
+The song Puissance et gloire (Power and glory), performed by Herbert Léonard, is today one of the cult TV theme tunes.
 Châteauvallon never saw the follow-up that was to be given to the first season.

 On April 28, 1985, at 3:20 a.m., Chantal Nobel's career came to an abrupt end after a recording of the show Champs-Élysées.
 She was the victim of serious car accident in a Porsche 924 Carrera GT driven by the singer Sacha Distel, whilst driving past Maltaverne, a small village near Tracy-sur-Loire.

 After twenty-one days spent in a coma at the Pitié-Salpêtrière Hospital, with serious facial injuries and 80% disabled for life, Chantal Nobel withdrew from public life to the South of France, immediately putting an end to the Châteauvallon series.
 She later filed a lawsuit against Sacha Distel.